privacyidea/privacyidea/doc/installation/system/inifile.rst

 ---------------------

-The ``PI_ENGINE_REGISTRY_CLASS`` option controls the pooling of database connections opened by SQL resolvers and the audit module.
+The ``PI_ENGINE_REGISTRY_CLASS`` option controls the pooling of database connections opened by SQL resolvers and the SQL audit module.
 If it is set to ``"null"``, SQL connections are not pooled at all and new connections are opened for every request.
-If it is set to ``"shared"``, connections are pooled on a per-process basis, i.e. every wsgi process manages one connection pool for each SQL resolver and the audit module.
+If it is set to ``"shared"``, connections are pooled on a per-process basis, i.e. every wsgi process manages one connection pool for each SQL resolver and the SQL audit module.
 Every request then checks out connections from this shared pool, which reduces the overall number of open SQL connections.
+If the option is left unspecified, its value defaults to ``"null"``.

 Audit parameters
 ----------------